*Names have been changed to protect the identities of those involved.

 Solving these issues requires empathy first.
 It requires us to understand the pain a person feels, to understand why they may take a certain drug, and to solve that problem.
 We have a chance to build something better.

 We can prevent the future that awaits James right now.
 We can prevent the pain that will lead a generation of young people to seek pain relief through drugs.
 It takes effort, patience, and understanding.

 Is it easy?
 No. Is it the right thing to do?
 Absolutely.

 Meanwhile, we’ll see James next week…**

-**James now regularly comes to the Fairplay Center, a safe space where he can play, bathe, rest, and learn.
-He is part of the community and while he is still a long way from anything resembling a normal childhood, like many of the children we work with at the Fairplay for All Foundation, his situation is improving.
-It takes baby steps…
+**James now regularly comes to the Fairplay School, a safe space where he can play, bathe, rest, and learn.
+He is part of the community and while he has a long way to go his situation is getting better.
+Baby steps.